 After being observed for a few hours (the exact amount of time will depend on how long the physician performing the biopsy thinks is safest for you), you will be allowed to go home.
 You will be asked to rest (no strenuous activity) until the next morning.
+You will also be told what else you should do (or avoid) to help the biopsy site heal well, and be provided with a list of these recommendations.
 You and the doctor will discuss what medicines to take for pain in case you need them, and how to keep your incision clean.
-While the biopsy itself only takes about 45 minutes, the entire procedure, including the time you spend getting ready for the biopsy and resting afterwards, could take one half to one full day.
+While the biopsy itself only takes about 15-30 minutes, the entire procedure, including the time you spend getting ready for the biopsy and resting afterwards, could take up to half a day.
 However, it might be shorter.